 It's the most expensive kit we considered, but you get a lot of tools for the price.
 Instructions lack detail.
 Case is somewhat flimsy and doesn't hold all of the components.
 Some drill bit breakage reported.

-Comes with a handy case and ample tools including a sturdy jig with 4 board thickness settings.
-Pieces are durable, and tool fanatics rave about the quality and the budget-friendly price.
+Includes a handy case and ample tools like a sturdy jig with 4 board thickness settings.
+Pieces are durable.
+Tool fanatics rave about the quality and the budget-friendly price.

 Though it comes with a case, it's flimsy and may not hold up to extended use.
 Drill bits have been known to break and not produce "clean" holes.
 No clamp included.

 Quality of the kit matches others that are more expensive.
 Easy to set up and use.
 The bit is sharp and users enjoy the large number of screws included.
 Ideal for DIY home projects.